xkunwu/xkunwu.github.io/pages/about/why-not-wine.md

 This kind of fact that "some grapes are born to be great" or "some wine is made to be great" sounds very pessimistic to me.
 So I decided to change my career direction, in which the chance of achieving a more meaningful life is better - of course with personal creativeness and efforts.

+BTW, I am actually not so radical all the way through: an accident in the last year of my high school almost ruined my family, which brought me many years of difficulties - those years hardened my mind.

 > But man is not made for defeat.